Assistant director

-The role of an assistant director on a film includes tracking daily progress against the filming production schedule, arranging logistics, preparing daily call sheets, checking cast and crew, and maintaining order on the set.
+The role of an assistant director (AD) on a film includes tracking daily progress against the filming production schedule, arranging logistics, preparing daily call sheets, checking cast and crew, and maintaining order on the set.
 They also have to take care of the health and safety of the crew.
-The role of an assistant to the film director is often confused with assistant director but the responsibilities are entirely different.
-The assistant to the film director manages all of the directors in development, pre-production, while on set, through post-production and is often involved in both personal management as well as creative aspects of the production process.
+The role of an assistant to the film director is often confused with assistant director, but the responsibilities are entirely different.
+The assistant to the film director manages all of the directors in development, pre-production, while on set, through post-production, and is often involved in both personnel management as well as creative aspects of the production process.

-Historically, assistant directing was a stepping stone to directing work; Alfred Hitchcock was an AD, as well as Akira Kurosawa.
+Historically, assistant directing was a stepping stone to directing work: Alfred Hitchcock was an assistant, as well as Akira Kurosawa.
 This was when the role was more general and encompassed all aspects of filmmaking such as set design and script editing.
-This transition into film directing is no longer common in feature films, as the role has focused into a more logistical and managerial position.
+This transition into film directing is no longer common in feature films, as the role has evolved into a more logistical and managerial position.
 It is more common now for an assistant director to transition to a theatre production management or producer role than to directing, with contemporary exceptions such as James McTeigue.